Validating Spot Durations Against Broadcast Standards

 return data

-closest_standard = min(ALLOWED_DURATIONS_SEC, key=lambda x: abs(x - parsed))
+nearest = min(ALLOWED_DURATIONS_SEC, key=lambda std: abs(std - parsed))

-delta = abs(parsed - closest_standard)
+delta = abs(parsed - nearest)

-if delta <= FRAME_TOLERANCE_SEC:
+if parsed in ALLOWED_DURATIONS_SEC or delta <= FRAME_TOLERANCE_SEC:

 data["compliance_status"] = "COMPLIANT"